 Global Citizens are those who continuously seek to deepen their awareness of their place and responsibility in an increasingly interconnected world, both locally and globally; those who stand in solidarity with other in the pursuit of a sustainable earth and a more humane world as true companions in the mission of reconciliation and justice.
 (Society of Jesus Secretariat of Education Global Taskforce, 2019)

 The Ignatian Global Scholars Certificate is the first program of its kind to offer students recognition from the Jesuit Schools Network.
 Students will apply for the program during their sophomore year.
-However, Juniors may apply in the 2023 pilot year only.
 To earn an Ignatian Global Scholar Certificate from the Jesuit Schools Network, students will successfully complete 7 of the 9 components listed below, selecting at least 1 component from each of the categories: Context, Experience, Reflection, Action, Evaluation.
 A minimum of 4 semesters is required to earn a certificate.

 Context